NBKRedSpy/QM_SkipDaysCommand/README.md

 Source code is available on GitHub at https://github.com/NBKRedSpy/QM_SkipDaysCommand

 # Change Log
+## 1.1.1
+* Fix: Station item creation was not being called as the game looks for the day to be Monday rather than checking if x amount of time has passed.

 ## 1.1.0

 * Added hours option with the 'h' suffix